joshbegley/nyt-latest/previous.md

 `The updated Dietary Guidelines for Americans will not come until the new year, a government official said.`\
 https://nytimes.com/2025/12/04/us/politics/dietary-guidelines-americans.html

-**Steelers' season on the brink, Aaron Rodgers and his receivers still searching for chemistry**\
+**Steelers' season on the brink, Aaron Rodgers and receivers still seeking chemistry**\
 `The passing game has struggled as Pittsburgh has lost three of four games.`\
 https://nytimes.com/athletic/6863151/2025/12/04/aaron-rodgers-pittsburgh-steelers-chemistry/